bizbooq/bizbooq-support/docs/en/13-reconciliations/01-what-is-bank-reconciliation.md

 # What is Bank Reconciliation?

-Bank reconciliation is a Ciniki feature that allows you to reconcile your bank statement with entries in Ciniki.
+Bank reconciliation is a BizBooq feature that allows you to reconcile your bank statement with entries in BizBooq.

 > Reconciled transactions can not be deleted.
 If you need to delete a reconciled transaction, you have to unreconcile it first.